 think about how to integrate 4K / PPDM skills into the STE(A)M subjects,

-study contemporary approaches in the STE(A) subjects, especially inquiry-based learning and using of modern technologies,
+study contemporary approaches in the STE(A)M subjects, especially inquiry-based learning and using of modern technologies,

-planning of STE(A) teaching activities with the help of ICT, etc.
+planning of STE(A)M teaching activities with the help of ICT, etc.

 1.4.
 Planning, conducting, and monitoring classes (Annual work program, reports ...)